 2013 Nissan Versa Review

-The 2013 Nissan Versa pleases reviewers with its spacious interior, large trunk and low base price.
-However, they also say that the Versa falters with a low-buck interior and bland performance.
+The 2013 Nissan Versa pleases the automotive press with its spacious interior, large trunk and low base price.
+However, they say that the Versa falters with a low-buck interior and bland performance.

 - "Regardless of economy, buyers can be secure in the knowledge that they won't have a very good car-the Versa finished a quite-distant sixth out of sixth in our most recent small-car comparo." -- Car and Driver